bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-You can see that it\'s appended that card, it\'s added it to the list.
+You can see that it&apos;s appended that card, it&apos;s added it to the list.
-So now I\'ve got two here, and they\'re both working.
+So now I&apos;ve got two here, and they&apos;re both working.
 I can remove either one.
 If I remove this one, and that one will go away, and the New York one will stay.
 Notice, that the header here changed as it was supposed to change.
 Everything else is working.